malinlarsson/courses/r_programming/1611/Exercises/Loops.md

 ## Exercises: Loop structures<a id="orgheadline1"></a>

 1. Create a 100000 by 10 matrix with the numbers 1:1000000.
 Make a
-    for-loop that calculates the median for each row of the matrix.
-Verify that your results are consistent with what you obtain with the apply function to calculate row means as well as with the built-in rowSums function.
+    for-loop that calculates the sum for each row of the matrix.
+Verify that your results are consistent with what you obtain with the apply function to calculate row sums as well as with the built-in rowSums function.
 These functions were discussed in the lecture "Elements of the programming language - part 2"
 	<details>